root-project/root/docbook/users-guide/Graphics.md

 #### Recycling TBuffer3D

-Once add `TBuffer3D::AddObject()` has been called, the contents are copied to the viewer’s internal data structures.
+Once add `TBuffer3D::AddObject()` has been called, the contents are copied to the viewer's internal data structures.
 You are free to destroy this **`TBuffer3D`**, or recycle it for the next object if suitable.

 #### Examples